 New Zealand’s government is presently working on clarifying the labels used on natural health products (NHPs), as well as limiting ingredients and dosages.

 How can you be sure that the supplements you’re taking are a) what they claim to be and b) safe?
 Frontline put together a great list of five steps you can take to look a little deeper into your supplements.
-Read their article here.
 These tips also include checking the FDA’s webpage for adverse effects/reactions to the supplement(s).

 There are companies out there that independently test and vouch for dietary supplements.
 ConsumerLab conducts independent tests and publishes results about many different products, including dietary supplements.
 Unfortunately, you must be a member to review the results of those tests.
 NSF International is another company that conducts independent tests.
 US Pharmacopeial Convention is a non-profit organization that tests the integrity of dietary supplements.
-For a list of USP-approved supplements, click here.
+You can search online for a list of USP-approved supplements.
 These companies offer a “seal of approval” that you can find on the packaging of supplements.
 Be advised, though, that manufacturers pay these independent testers to review their products and receive that seal showing the product contains what it says it contains – it does not mean the product is safe for consumption, or that it will do what it claims.
 Plus there’s always the chance for biased results when someone is paying for a service…

 AND, do your own personal research.
 I was told to take flax seed oil as a great Omega-3 fatty acid to help combat the inflammation of Endometriosis.
 And, without research anything, I did.
 I was excited to try this new thing that may help with my pain.
 Did I have adverse reactions?
 None that I could feel…but I did learn much later that flax seed contains phytoestrogens which may boost my estrogen levels and adversely influence my Endometriosis.
 Whelp.
 So I moved on to krill oil…but now I want to research ALL of the supplements I’m taking, one by one.